elp49/ComputerStore/README.md

 ## Usage

-You may run the program using an IDE like Visual Studio or by running the provided batch file "run-client.bat".
+You may run the program using an IDE like Visual Studio or by running the provided batch file "RunComputerStore.bat".
 The batch script will compile and execute the program, and then delete the outputted executable file.

 Note: The batchfile uses "C:\Windows\Microsoft.NET\Framework\v4.0.30319\csc" to compile the program.
 If this compiler is not on your machine, you may use